 Fold the fabric in half lengthwise, with the right sides facing each other.
 Sew along the long edge, leaving both ends open.

 Turn the fabric right side out, so that the seams are now on the inside of the fabric tube.
-This can be tricky, but there are ways to make it easy peasy, as explained in the video below.
+This last step of turning the fabric right side, out can be tricky, but there are ways to make it easy peasy, as explained in the video below.

 Insert the cord or cords into the fabric tube.